MZDev-Tech/StockSync-PHP/README.md

-# Inventory and File Management Systemn - PHP Language
+# STOCKSYNC (Inventory and File Management Systemn) - PHP Language

 ## Overview
 The **Inventory and File Management System** is a comprehensive web-based application designed to streamline inventory tracking, document management, and employee workflow processes.
 Built using **PHP, MySQL, JavaScript, CSS, HTML, and AJAX**, this system ensures efficient record-keeping, enhanced security, and structured user management.